Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 We now come to arguably the most important part of the application for us which is the user interface.
 We have defined all the objects we need to create and also the permissions we will require from the consumer of the application.

-A little recap on what this UI needs to achieve
+A little recap on what this UI needs to achieve:

 * Map a field in a table to an ip column
 * Map a field in a the same table to receive the enhaced output

-Once we have the streamlit UI built we can then finish off the build of the application package
+Once we have the streamlit UI built we can then finish off the build of the application package.

 ### Building the User Interface